 Clemson coach Dabo Swinney gets raise, extended through 2031

-COLUMBIA, S.C.
-(AP) Clemson coach Dabo Swinney has a reworked contract that will pay him $115 million over 10 seasons through 2031.
+COLUMBIA, S.C. – Clemson coach Dabo Swinney has a reworked contract that will pay him $115 million over 10 seasons through 2031.

 Swinney’s enhanced contract follows megadeals given to Alabama’s Nick Saban, Georgia’s Kirby Smart and Ohio State’s Ryan Day earlier this season.
 Swinney’s average yearly salary of $11.5 million sits only behind Saban’s $11.7 million average compensation.